grnet/snf-image-creator/README.md

 Overview
 --------

-This is snf-image-creator, a command line tool for creating OS Images to be used with Synnefo.
+This is snf-image-creator, a command-line tool for creating OS Images to be used with Synnefo.

 It comes in two variants:
 * snf-image-creator: A user-friendly dialog-based program
-* snf-mkimage: A non-interactive command line program
+* snf-mkimage: A non-interactive command-line program

 Project Page
 ------------